-1.1 GENERAL IN FORMATION
+1.1 GENERAL INF ORMATION

 1.1.1 Questions

-Name of Proposed d School:
+Name of Proposed School:

-Proposed Opening g Year:
+Proposed Opening Year:

-Grades Served in \ Year 1: Grades Served at C Capacity:
+Grades Served in Y ear 1: Grades Served at Capacity:

-• • • application.
-This should be either to fit CMO applying directly for spo the primary contact for the Committee nsorship.
+• • • • application.
+This should be either rofit CMO applying directly for sp the primary contact for the Committee onsorship.

-ndividual will serve Primary Contact is e e as the contact for all commexpected to ensure that the julication, the names of the Pr unications, scheduling, and notice on identified in the Notice of Intent.
-This es regarding your application.
-The al communications promptly.
-As with all information.
+individual will serve Primary Contact is e aspects of your appl as the contact for all comr xpected to ensure that the ication, the names of the F munications, scheduling, and notic son identified in the Notice of Intent.
+This ces regarding your application.
+The ral communications promptly.
+As with all ic information.

+Primary Contact Na ame:

 Street Address:

 City: State: Zip:

 Phone Number: Email:

-"Year 1" re "At Capacit The person fers to the first year of opera y" refers to when the school later.
+"Year 1" ref "At Capacity The personal ers to the first year of ope " refers to when the scho • • • r later.

-1.2 APPLICANT T FEAM INFORMATION
+1.2 APPLICANT T EAM INFORMATION

-L.2.1 Questions In accordance with NRS 388A.249, a Committee to Form or a Charter Management Organization may submit an application to the State Public Charter School Authority.
-For Committee to Form applicants please refer to the membership requirements contained in the table on the next page and note that neither the Primary Contact nor any other member of the Committee to Form may be an employee of a proposed vendor, including an Educational Management Organization.
-A Committee to Form must comply with the membership requirements in NRS 388A.240.
+application to the St membership require other member of the Management Organ ate Public Charter School Aments contained in the tales Committee to Form may installed in A Committee to F be an employee of a proposed ver- Form must comply with the memb applicants please refer to the at neither the Primary Contact nor any andor, including an Educational ership requirements in NRS 388A.240.

-s the applicant a Co ommittee to Form or a Chart ter Management Organization (CI MO)?
+rter Management Organization (

-tee to Form ☐ Charter Management Organ ization (CMO)
+☐ Committ ee to Form ☐ Charter Management Orga nization (CMO)